 What we didn't like

 No shared hosting support: Hostinger does not support Magento installations on its shared hosting plans, so you need to get at least the KVM 1 or KVM 2 plans for a VPS with root access.
-While the prices are lower than those of other high-performance Magento hosts, you may still find cheaper alternatives that offer shared hosting with reduced resources.
+While the prices are lower than those of other high-performance Magento hosts, you may still find cheaper alternatives offering shared hosting with limited resources.

-Daily backups are paid: Hostinger offers free weekly backups for all VPS users, but if you want your server backed up daily or on demand, you’ll need to pay for that via separate add-on purchases.
+Daily backups are paid: Hostinger offers free weekly backups for all VPS users, but if you want daily or on-demand backups, you'll need to purchase them as separate add-ons.

 Test results

-Hostinger scored an excellent 99/100 on our speed tests across three locations, with First Contentful Paint (FCP) and Largest Contentful Paint (LCP) loading times of around 0.8 seconds.
+Hostinger scored well on our speed tests across three locations, with First Contentful Paint (FCP) and Largest Contentful Paint (LCP) loading times of around 0.8 seconds.
 The server maintained a 100% uptime record with an average response time of just 138 ms during our testing period.
 Our stress tests also encountered no HTTP errors.

 ![]() |